28. North Central London

 The leaked documents admit the cuts will be unpopular, hard to explain and result in a lower standard of care.

-Moorfields eye hospital is to be relocated to St Pancras and the Moorfields site sold.
+Moorfields eye hospital is to be relocated to St Pancras and the Moorfields site sold to boost funds.

 - Closure of wards and theatres